AnClark/faust-vst/README.md

-As already mentioned, the present implementation is based on the code of the [faust-lv2][3] plugin architecture and provides pretty much the same set of features, in particular: automatic controller mappings (observing the `midi:ctrl` attributes in the Faust source), multi-channel voice allocation for polyphonic instrument plugins (VSTi), as well as support for pitch bend range and master tuning (RPN) messages and MIDI Tuning Standard (MTS) messages; the latter requires a VST host which can send sysex data to
+As already mentioned, the present implementation is based on the code of the [faust-lv2][3] plugin architecture and provides pretty much the same set of features, in particular: automatic controller mappings (observing the `midi:ctrl` attributes in the Faust source), multi-channel voice assignment for polyphonic instrument plugins (VSTi), as well as support for pitch bend range and master tuning (RPN) messages and MIDI Tuning Standard (MTS) messages; the latter requires a VST host which can send sysex data to